jruels/ansible-windows-best/labs/aap-workflows/index.md

 - Install IIS, Install MySQL, Configure the web app to use the new MYSQL server by updating its web.config with the MySQL server details

-### Create a linux credential
+### Create credentials for Linux server.
 This lab deploys MySQL to our Ubuntu VM.
 To access it, we need to provide our private SSH key.

-In Putty, run the following command to:
+In Putty, on the Ubuntu VM, run the following command:

 ```bash
 cat ~/.ssh/id_rsa